scriptrdotio/libraries/scripts/samples/informaticabasicdemo/README.md

 *   supplychain: the orchestration that implements the automatic supply process
 *   traffic: a simple connector to Tomtom's API
+*   order: API to to be invoked by the ETL task

 # Configuration